LIT-Protocol/developer-guides-code/conditional-signing/nodejs/README.md

     "signedData": {},
     "decryptedData": {},
     "claimData": {},
-    "response": "address does not have 1 or more Wei on Ethereum Mainnet", "logs": null
+    "response": "address does not have 1 or more Wei on ethereum", "logs": null
   }
    ```